 It provides a good analogy of how some investors allow irrational fears — often stirred by news events or pundits who make wild predictions — to influence their financial decisions, especially their investing strategies.

-Others have expressed worry over recent terrorist attacks in France, Belgium, the United Kingdom and Spain, wondering if further attacks will damage our economy.
-Civil unrest and protests nationwide are also on many people’s minds.
-Ditto for political tensions with Russia, China, Iran and even Venezuela.
-And let’s not forget to mention tension in Congress, which appears deadlocked and dysfunctional.
+Others have expressed worry in the past about terrorist attacks in Belgium, France, Spain and the United Kingdom, or civil unrest and political protests in other parts of the world.
+Ditto for political tensions with China, Iran, Russia and even Venezuela.
+And let’s not forget to mention tensions in Congress, which almost always appears deadlocked and dysfunctional.

 We needn’t go back very far to start.
-Remember Brexit — when the United Kingdom voted on June 23, 2016, to leave the European Union?
-Many thought the decision would lead to financial problems globally, and indeed the S&P 500 stock index fell 5 percent within a few days.
+Remember the first time many people heard about Brexit — when the United Kingdom voted on June 23, 2016, to leave the European Union?
+Many thought the decision would lead to financial problems globally, and indeed the S&P 500 fell 5 percent within a few days.
 But a year later, it was up 21 percent.

 Let’s go further back.
-In Chapter 37 of my national best-seller The Truth About Money, you’ll find a chart showing how the S&P 500 performed during and after several past “crisis” events.
+In Chapter 37 of my national best-seller my national best-seller The Truth About Money, you’ll find a chart showing how the S&P 500 performed during and after several past “crisis” events.
 Here are a few excerpts:

 The lesson is simple: When unsettling events take place, don’t react like those of ancient times.
 Instead, stick with the long-range financial plan your planner helped you develop.
 Although past performance doesn’t guarantee future results, you can rely on your planner to work in your best interest if and when turbulent times arise.